alexpsimone/shop-cat/README.md

 - [ ] All edits made by a certain user (to a procedure or info page) will be tracked in contribution history.
 - [ ] User can add a central page where all vehicles of a certain make or model are linked.
 - [ ] Link to the Wikipedia API to get general information about the vehicle on the page.
+- [ ] User will be able to create general informational pages that are linked to specific cars, not procedures.